 High availability of backend ECS instances

 SLB checks the service availability of backend ECS instances by performing health checks.
-Health checks improve the overall availability of frontend services and help reduce the impact of service availability when backend servers are abnormal.
+Health checks improve the overall availability of frontend services and help reduce the service impact when backend servers are abnormal.

-You need to enable and correctly configure the health check function.
+You must enable and correctly configure the health check function.
 For more information, see Configure health checks.